One thing I’ve learned about Eric Pateman: he doesn’t do anything by half measures.

 Pateman says they asked themselves what they could do with seal.
 And tried making any number of dishes.

 “We’re using the loin.
 Most seal meat comes from the back under a layer of fat.
-It’s incredibly lean … it’s only got about 2 percent fat.
-It’s incredibly lean and one of the richest meats in the world in iron, and really dense in flavour.
+It’s only got about 2 percent fat.
+It’s incredibly lean, one of the richest meats in the world in iron, and really dense in flavour.
 The fat also has a very low flashpoint.
 It actually just melts away.

-“From seal tourtière, poke to tacos, and even seal curry we tried everything, using all the different cuts.
+“From seal tourtière, poke to tacos, and even seal curry we tried everything.
+We used all the different cuts.
 We were just thrilled with the results of what the protein could do.”

 Walking the Talk